 Tommy John Lounge Jogger and Henley

-After a long day (or week) of prepping, hosting, and cleaning, there's probably nothing your hostess wants more than to kick back and relax–and there's nothing more comfy to relax in than Tommy John's loungewear, which comes in five colors.
-The fabric is some of the softest out there, and there's something extremely cozy about curling up in a matching set on a cold winter day.
-The "winetasting" color is brand new and very fitting for the season.
+After a long day (or week) of prepping, hosting, and cleaning, there’s probably nothing your hostess wants more than to kick back and relax—and there’s nothing more comfy to relax in than Tommy John’s loungewear, which comes in five colors.
+The fabric is some of the softest out there, and there’s something extremely cozy about curling up in a matching set on a cold winter day.
+The winetasting color is fitting for the season, too.

 Honey Dipper and Tea Measure